eu-digital-identity-wallet/eudi-docs-site/docs/build-an-issuer.md

 # Build an Issuer

-If you are responsible for providing the PID or Qualified or Non-Qualified Electronic Attestations to the EUDI Wallet, you need to develop an Issuer.
+If you are responsible for providing the PID or Qualified or Non-Qualified Electronic Attestations to the EUDI Wallet, you will need to develop an Issuer.
 The reference implementation offers a comprehensive set of tools, software libraries and testing services to support you with building your own Issuer.
 Let’s get started!

 ## Try the test Issuer